 Many of the provisions in the various retail acts in different States and Territories are similar.
 One difference between NSW and Victoria is that in NSW the Retail Leases Act does not apply when premises are greater than 1,000 square metres, where as in Victoria the test is whether the occupancy costs are more than $1,000,000 per annum.
-Another difference is that in NSW the landlord may not recovery Land Tax from a tenant under a lease subject to the Retail Leases Act.
+Another difference is that in Victoria the landlord may not recover Land Tax from a tenant under a lease subject to the Retail Leases Act.
 Both States prohibit ratchet clauses on rent reviews.

 This case looks at the situation in Victoria if a lease starts out as being subject to the Retail Leases Act and then ‘jumps out’ – ie: it ceases to be retail premises.
 Can the landlord start recovering Land Tax?

 Verraty Pty Ltd v Richmond Football Club Ltd VCAT 1073

 The Richmond Football Club leased the site from Verraty.
 It is the site of the Wantirna Club, a club associated with the Richmond Tigers.

 The lease commenced in 1998.
 It was extended by variation in 2004.
 Richmond exercised the option to renew that lease for a further 10 years in 2018.

 - 26 August 1998 – 29 January 2004 – under the original lease

 - 30 January 2004 – 6 May 2018 – under the extension